weez685/Boulder-Dash-replication/README.md

 # Boulder-Dash-replication
-This is program built using C to replicate the game Boulder Dash
+This is a program built using C to replicate the game Boulder Dash